cloudfoundry/docs-dev-guide/bind-services/adding-a-service.html.md

 Cloud Foundry allows you to deploy applications without worrying about configuration headaches, making it faster and easier to build, test, deploy and scale your app.

 This guide walks you through binding and using services.
 It assumes you have pushed an application to your Cloud Foundry instance.
-If you have not done that, see [../deploy-apps/Getting Started](getting-started.html).

 ## <a id='intro'></a>Intro to Services ##